databrickslabs/ucx/docs/troubleshooting.md

 -  You may be prohibited from creating a database in Glue Catalog.
 -  You may need a bucket or storage account for the new database.

+It would be good to check the logfiles and in the case of database setup, check the SQL Warehouse [Query History](https://docs.databricks.com/en/sql/user/queries/query-history.html#view-query-history) for queries (e.g. `CREATE DATABASE`, `CREATE TABLE`, `CREATE VIEW`) with errors.

-In these cases where it's not immediately available as a workspace admin to create a HMS database, ask your DBA or data admins to create a database.
-UCX will create close to twenty tables to capture assessment information into it.
+In these cases where it's not immediately possible as a workspace admin to create a HMS database, ask your DBA, data admins or cloud admins to create a database.
+UCX will create close to twenty tables to stoire assessment information into the database.

 #### Error Installing a Wheel file.
 Access to DBFS may be restricted and loading wheel files into DBFS may be restricted.
 For now, check the github issues for potential resolution.
 More information to be added shortly.